-At our option, we may redeem the debentures in whole or in part at their aggregate principal amount, together with any accrued and unpaid interest, on or after December 15, 2010, in the case of the Series A debentures, and on or after December 15, 2015, in the case of the Series B debentures, for cash in an amount equal to 100% of the principal amount, plus accrued and unpaid interest, including any compounded interest, which amount we refer to as the "par redemption amount."
+At our option, we may redeem the debentures in whole or in part at their aggregate principal amount, together with any accrued and unpaid interest, on or after December 15, 2015, for cash in an amount equal to 100% of the principal amount of the debentures to be redeemed, plus accrued and unpaid interest, including any compounded interest, on such debentures to the redemption date, which amount we refer to as the "par redemption amount."

-Prior to December 15, 2010, we may redeem the Series A debentures at our option, in whole but not in part, for cash in an amount equal to the greater of the par redemption amount and a specified "make-whole" redemption amount.
-Prior to December 15, 2015, we may redeem the Series B debentures at our option, in whole but not in part, for cash in an amount equal to the greater of the par redemption amount and a specified "make-whole" redemption amount.
+Prior to December 15, 2015, we may redeem the debentures at our option, in whole but not in part, for cash in an amount equal to the greater of the par redemption amount and a specified "make-whole" redemption amount.
 See "Description of the Debentures-Redemption."